Family Orientation FAQs

 Are there deadlines to register for a Family Orientation session?

-Online registration for each session will close at 11:59 p.m.
-(CT) two Thursdays before the orientation session date, in line with Longhorn Orientation registration deadlines for students.
-All Family Orientation registration deadlines are listed here.
+Online registration for each session will close a week prior at 11:59 p.m.
+(CT) before the scheduled orientation session date.

 Am I required to attend the same orientation session date as my student?

-While we recommend that you attend the Family Orientation session that corresponds with your student’s Longhorn Orientation session, it is not required.
-If you attend a session date that differs from your student, you must make sure that your student’s college/school is presenting at the session you desire to attend.
+While we highly recommend that you attend the same Family Orientation session that corresponds with your Student’s Orientation session, it is not required.
+If you attend a session date that differs from your student, you MUST make sure that your student’s college/school is presenting at the session you desire to attend.

 I am planning to attend a different Family Orientation session date than my student's Longhorn Orientation, can I register my student to attend Family Orientation to give my student extra exposure to information?